 WHAT SETS D'ANGELO INSPECTIONS APART FROM OTHER HOME INSPECTORS?

-We only book two inspections a day, and we are never in a rush.
+We only book three inspections a day, and we are never in a rush.
 Too many inspectors “overbook” and concentrate more on getting to the next house then caring about yours.
-Our typical inspection takes 1-2 hours on-site.
 We take the time to listen, and answer your questions.
 We will help you understand your sprinkler system, your A/C system, etc. We love helping folks understand how to care for and maintain their Florida home.

-In addition, I, Frank am ASHI Certified.
-I am proud of this accreditation because most inspectors cannot say this.
+In addition, I, Frank and my son Eric are ASHI and FABI Certified.
+We are proud of this accreditation because most inspectors cannot say this.

 WHY IS ASHI CERTIFICATION IMPORTANT?